This guide exists to help discord server owners setup PokeNav in their community.

 If you want to test out PokeNav from a user’s perspective, you can do so on the PokeNav Discord Server.
 The production bot is setup for users to interact with by posting raids, setting up their trainer profile and any other feature currently supported (except for moderation commands).

 To get an invite link to PokeNav, please visit the PokeNav Discord Server.
 The invite can be found by reading the rules and faqs.

 Once PokeNav is added to your server, it will immediately create a new channel called

 #pokenav.
 This is the moderation channel, it can be changed at any time, but a moderation channel must always exist.
-If you delete the moderation channel, PokeNav will attempt to recreate one within a few minutes.
+If you delete the moderation channel, PokeNav will attempt to recreate one within 15 minutes.
 You must be an adminstrator or server owner to see #pokenav.

 PokeNav can be configured to suit most communities.